simoncoles/private-journal/doc/overview.md

   - Both models access the keys stored in `Rails.application.config.encryption_keys` and use OpenSSL.
   - The setters raise a `RuntimeError` if the public key is unavailable or encryption fails.
   - The getters handle decryption errors (missing private key, corrupted data, invalid Base64) by logging the error and returning specific placeholder strings like `"[Content/Data Encrypted - Key Unavailable]"` or `"[Content/Data Decryption Failed]"`.

+- **Hybrid Encryption Implementation:**
+  - Both entries and attachments use a hybrid encryption approach to support content of any size:
+    1. A random AES-256-CBC key is generated for each entry/file
+    2. The content/file data is encrypted with this AES key
+    3. The AES key is encrypted with the RSA public key
+    4. All components (encrypted AES key, encrypted data, and initialization vector) are stored in a JSON structure
+    5. This structure is Base64-encoded and stored in the database
+  - During decryption:
+    1. The stored JSON structure is parsed to retrieve the encrypted AES key, encrypted data, and IV
+    2. The AES key is decrypted using the RSA private key
+    3. The content/file data is decrypted using the AES key and IV
+  - This approach allows for secure encryption of content of any size while maintaining the security benefits of asymmetric (RSA) encryption

 - **Date Handling:** The `entry_date` was migrated from `date` to `datetime` to store time information.
 Views and forms have been updated accordingly.
 - **Markdown:** A helper method `markdown(text)` in `ApplicationHelper` uses `Redcarpet` to convert Markdown text to HTML.